HERON POND HEALTH OFFICE QUICK FACTS

 Illness: Sometimes it is difficult to decide if your child needs to stay home from school.
 We recommend you keep your child home if he/she has a temperature of 100 or above, is vomiting, or has diarrhea.
 You should also keep your child home for 24 hours after these symptoms resolve.
 If you decide to send your child to school, telling him/her that you will come to pick him up will almost certainly guarantee you a phone call.
 Rest assured we will call you if your child needs to go home.

 Head Lice: Although head lice are not a health hazard, they can be a troublesome problem to resolve.
 Parents are asked to check their child on a regular basis.
 When we do find lice or nits the parent/guardian will be notified.
 If the child has live lice, the parent will be asked to pick up their child and treat him/her before sending the student back to school.
 Instructions for dealing with head lice are available from the Health Office.

 Physical Education and Recess: All students are required to participate in physical education and recess.
 This is an important part of our health curriculum.
 If your child has special health requirements, or cannot participate due to an injury or health problem, the school must have a written doctor’s note listing the date(s) the student must be restricted.

-Please contact Donna Kemp, RN at 673-1811 if you have any questions or concerns.
+Please contact Melissa Goulet, RN at 673-1811 if you have any questions or concerns.